LINOSNCHENA/PembaHighSchool/README.md

-# MSSQL,PostgreSQL, MySQL and SPRING-BOOT
+# Three different models in MSSQL,PostgreSQL, MySQL and Springboot

 This microservice application presents an interface API for connecting to three different tables.
 One primary table and two secondary tables.
 The secondary tables are both linked to the master table by a single foreign key.
-Moreover, POSTMAN could be used to test GET and POST.
-Delete and Update are not yet implemented.
 GET operations are implemented and exploited using three databases with a uniform interface as JSON data connectivity.
-Data entry MUST be complete, data integrity check installed.

-### Technology Stack exploited
+## Technology Stack used

 1. Spring-Boot
-2. Database1 (MSSQL)
+2. Database1 (MySQL)
-3. Database2 (PostgreSQL, MySQL)
+3. Database2 (PostgreSQL)
+4. Database3 (MSSQL)
-4. Maven Central
+5. Maven Central

 Note: In the database used the data type of the primary-key in MySQL and MSSQL is auto-increment while in the PostgreSQL database the primary key field used is serial.
-This is a minor difference in implementation of MSSQL/MySQL and PostgreSQL primary key fields.
 Need changes in the data model design as necessary respectively.

-### Running the application
+## Running the application

 To execute this application, use the following two command;